Tanner-Tashiro/Tanner-Tashiro.github.io/projects/database.md

 This project was completed individually, and I was able to gain practical experience in structured software development using C++.
 The project reinforced the importance of validating user input, handling a variety of cases, and using debugging tools effectively.
 Additionally, I developed better habits for writing clear documentation and organizing code in a way that supports future extensions and debugging, which are essential skills in collaborative software development environments.

-Here is some code that illustrates how we read values from the line sensors:
+Here is some code that illustrates how we read user input and execute actions:

 ```cpp
 while (running)